briancaffey/briancaffey.github.io/content/2023/04/30/github-codespaces-for-my-github-pages-blog.md

 Here is more information about what is included with a free GitHub account and how pricing works for more use cases: [https://docs.github.com/en/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces#monthly-included-storage-and-core-hours-for-personal-accounts](https://docs.github.com/en/billing/managing-billing-for-github-codespaces/about-billing-for-github-codespaces#monthly-included-storage-and-core-hours-for-personal-accounts).

 Anther great feature of Codespaces is that I can use the built-in Settings Sync app to use my custom VSCode settings on any device (from the browser).

+Be careful!
+When using Codespaces in the browser, `cmd + W` closes the browser window which contains all of the VSCode windows.
+If we were just using VSCode on a laptop, this would only close the current VSCode window.
+You can restore all of the windows in the Codespace by restoring the browser tab (`cmd + shift + T`).